Views:

 If you have a paper PPC, it must be destroyed.

-If your qualifying benefit is Universal Credit (UC), we must see your award notices covering the 4 most recent assessment periods.
+If your qualifying benefit is UC, you must tell us the date you started to receive this.
+We must see your award notices covering the 4 most recent assessment periods.
 If it's a new claim and you do not have 4 award notices, you must send in all you have.

 Send these to us as a PDF which can be downloaded from your UC account within the 'Payment' section.